Sakshi320/Sakshi320/README.md

 <h3 align="left">Hi, I'm Sakshi Gupta</h3>
 <p align="left">I have a strong passion for business analytics and data science, possess over 5+ years of experience in this field.
-My expertise includes gathering business requirements, analyzing raw data to uncover key insights, and using these insights devloping effective solutions that resolves business problems.</p>
+My expertise includes gathering business requirements, analyzing raw data to uncover key insights, develop reporting and using these insights devloping effective solutions that resolves business problems.</p>

 - 📫 How to reach me **sakshigupta320@gmail.com**